zero804/gitter/docs/blog/threaded-messages-gitlab-integration.md

 ### What's not implemented yet

-Gitter communities/rooms based on GitLab projects from your own personal user namespace are not supported yet but we plan to follow up soon after.
+Gitter communities based on your personal GitLab user namespace are not supported yet but we plan to follow up soon after.
 You can track the [specific issue](https://gitlab.com/gitlab-org/gitter/webapp/-/issues/2397) and our [*Create GitLab based communities and rooms* epic](https://gitlab.com/groups/gitlab-org/-/epics/398).